shanecelis/keyseq/README.md

 # Principal Macros

 * The `key!` macro specifies a logical key chord.
-* The `keyseq!` macro specifies a logical key chord sequence.
+* The `lkeyseq!` macro specifies a logical key chord sequence.
 * The `pkey!` macro specifies a physical key chord.
 * The `pkeyseq!` macro specifies a physical key chord sequence.